Battle of Stainmore

-The Battle of Stainmore was a conflict between Eric Bloodaxe and opponents possibly led by Oswulf I of Bamburgh or a Maccus son of Olaf.
+The Battle of Stainmore was a conflict between Eric Bloodaxe and his English opponents, led possibly by Oswulf I of Bamburgh or a son of Olaf named Maccus.
 Eric had previously been invited by the Northumbrians to rule as their king and had come into conflict with King Eadred of England, on whose behalf Maccus may have been acting.
 Eric's death at Stainmore led to the end of the independence of Scandinavian York, with Oswulf becoming earl of Northumbria and ruling on behalf of Eadred.

 Background

 Olaf Sihtricson first became the ruler of Northumbria in 941 and led a successful raid on Tamworth in 943 after which Edmund I of England retaliated and at first the two rulers made peace.
 This ended the following year when Edmund attacked Northumbria and Olaf was forced out, succeeding in being named king of Dublin.
 English rule of Northumbria would lapse following Edmund's death in 946, with his successor Eadred accepting pledges in 947 from Wulfstan, Archbishop of York, and other Northumbrian leaders in a manner suggesting they had considerable independence.

-The Anglo-Saxon Chronicle records that in 948 the Northumbrians choose Eric Bloodaxe as their king, reneging on their pledge to Eadred.
+The Anglo-Saxon Chronicle records that in 948 the Northumbrians chose Eric Bloodaxe as their king, reneging on their pledge to Eadred.
 Wulfstan in particular welcomed Eric for the protection he offered against the West Saxon kings of England.
 Eadred responded by raiding Northumbria and after a counterattack led by Eric destroyed his rearguard at Castleford Eadred threatened to retaliate, prompting the Northumbrians to abandon Eric as their king.

 Olaf was invited by the Northumbrians to return as king in 949, once again betraying their loyalty to Eadred.
 Olaf would again be replaced by Eric in 952.